Last revision: 26/03/2023

 Your document is ready!
 You will receive it in Word and PDF formats.
 You will be able to modify it.

 This document that can be used to create a simple business lease.
+This lease is for use in England and Wales only.
+Different formats must be used for Northern Ireland or in Scotland.
 It can be used for shops, offices or light industrial units, such as warehouses or workshops.